-- aged 70 or older (regardless of medical conditions)
+- aged 70 or over (regardless of medical conditions)

-- under 70 with an underlying health condition listed below i.e. anyone instructed to get a flu jab as an adult each year on medical grounds:
+- under 70 with an underlying health condition listed below (that is, anyone instructed to get a flu jab each year on medical grounds):

-- chronic (long-term) respiratory diseases, such as asthma, chronic obstructive pulmonary disease (COPD), emphysema or bronchitis
+- chronic (long-term) mild to moderate respiratory diseases, such as asthma, chronic obstructive pulmonary disease (COPD), emphysema or bronchitis

 - chronic heart disease, such as heart failure

 - chronic liver disease, such as hepatitis